Amazon arbitrage: Finding products and reselling – this is how the business model works

 Amazon Arbitrage is legal in Germany

-Every beginning is difficult.
-But for those who want to get into the Amazon game, the arbitrage model can be a relatively easy way to start.
+All beginnings are difficult.
+But for those who want to get into the Amazon game, the arbitrage model can be a relatively easy way.
 Below, we provide an overview of the most important steps.

 1. Register a business

-In order to open a professional Amazon seller account, sellers generally need to have registered a business.
+In order to open a professional Amazon seller account, retailers generally need to have registered a business.
 Legally, this step should also be completed before the first products are purchased and sold.

 2. Create a seller account

-Sellers need a professional seller account to offer goods on Amazon.
+Retailers need a professional seller account to be allowed to offer goods on Amazon.
 This is not rocket science and can be done quickly at sell.amazon.de.

 3. FBA or FBM?

-Sellers should consider this question before their first product purchase.
+Sellers should consider this question even before the first product purchase.
 Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM) have a significant impact on logistics processes.
-Amazon arbitrage sellers who are just starting out will likely choose to use Amazon’s shipping initially.
+Amazon arbitrage sellers who are just starting out will likely choose to ship through Amazon at first.

 4. Product research

 Now it gets serious.
-Product research is the most important part if there is to be any profit at the end.
-Sellers should focus on products that are sellable but not true bestsellers.
+Product research is the most important part if there is to be any profit left in the end.
+Retailers should focus on products that are sellable but not true bestsellers.
 A guideline can be around 100,000 sold items.
 Such information can be found on Amazon or – even easier – in the Amazon Seller App, which allows barcodes to be scanned.
 Competition is also relevant, as there should not be too many sellers offering the same product.
-And finally, the price difference between buying and selling should also be favorable.
+And finally, the price difference between buying and selling should also be right.

 5. List products

-Typically, sellers will find an existing listing for branded goods, which is usually managed by the brand owner.
+Typically, sellers will find a listing for branded goods that is usually managed by the brand owner.
 Therefore, the possibilities for influence in this regard are often limited.
-New products can be easily added in Seller Central using the “Add a product” button and the search function.
+New goods can be easily added in Seller Central using the “Add product” button and the search function.

 6. Inbound Shipment (for FBA)